Spectrum and low-temperature bulk properties of triangular quantum spin liquid candidate NaYbSe$_2$: Ac susceptibility

 Figure \ref{fig:ac_HF_PD} shows additional temperature-dependent NaYbSe$_2$ susceptibility data for applied fields between 1~T and 12~T. For field applied along $c$, there are no clear features in the data indicating phase boundaries.
 For field along $a$, there are several kinks and discontinuities.
 The phase diagram from temperature and field dependent susceptibility features is plotted in panel (c) of Fig. \ref{fig:ac_HF_PD}.

 Finally, for comparison with NaYbSe$_2$, Figure \ref{fig:KYS_susceptibility} shows the measured in-plane susceptibility of KYbSe$_{2}$ (which was also measured in the same cryostat at the same time---and therefore the same temperature and field configurations---as the two NaYbSe$_2$ crystals).
-Note the absence of a gap feature in the data, which follows a $1/T$ divergence to the lowest temperatures.
-Note also that the ordering transition is not visible in the data (which is admittedly somewhat noisy), again evidencing that the 23~mK downturn in NaYbSe$_2$ is not from a magnetic ordering transition.
+Note the absence of a downturn in the data, which follows a $1/T$ divergence to the lowest temperatures.
+Note also that the ordering transition is not visible in the data (which is admittedly somewhat noisy), consistent with the very subtle weak static magnetic order in this compound.